omaralsanea/Inspiration-Station/README.md

 > <img width="668" alt="image" src="https://user-images.githubusercontent.com/99892502/168511055-e3d94173-b719-4b45-9417-11e07ccefb29.png">

-> As can be seen from the wireframes we were originally planning on having more user interaction with the page - with a registered and logged in user able to submit their favourite quotes or hobbies if they didn’t seem to be present on the site.
+As can be seen from the wireframes, we were originally planning on having more user interaction with the page - with a registered and logged in user able to submit their favourite quotes or hobbies if they didn’t seem to be present on the site.
 This wasn’t feasible in the end as we had sunk one day into the planning and only had one day to really build the web app.
 We also agreed on trying to incorporate Bulma into our styling as we had only recently been shown this way and we were keen to explore other ways of applying styling to our work.
+After we had agreed on these points we moved on to the code.
+The sensible thing to have maybe done considerinng the sort time frame was to assign separate tasks and for us each to go off and tackle these individually.
+However, as React, Bulma and Postman were quite new to us we felt it made more sense to stick together and take turns screensharing the code while the other assisted.
+This way we were less likely to make mistakes and it was more of a learning experience for the two of us.

 # Functionality
 ***
-> In our first experience with using React, we created Axios requests to receive the relevant endpoints with an accompanying component.
+In our first experience with using React, we created Axios requests to receive the relevant endpoints with an accompanying component.
 We created routh paths in the App.js file to each of the areas of the web app:

 <img width="360" alt="Screenshot 2022-05-16 at 18 18 17" src="https://user-images.githubusercontent.com/98101603/168680564-66eccc03-bfd7-4bbd-bd89-2ad371ffe4d9.png">

-> Within both the hobbies component and the quotes component we made use of async await functions, State and useEffects.
+Within both the hobbies component and the quotes component we made use of async await functions, State and useEffects.
 Prior to starting the project we had a very rudimentary understanding of State but over the course of this project it became clearer to us both the necessity and the power of it.
 Below shows all three of these particular examples of code:

 <img width="319" alt="Screenshot 2022-05-16 at 18 47 08" src="https://user-images.githubusercontent.com/98101603/168680635-319d3e79-e42f-46c9-9b73-8294b1af82bb.png">

-> As can be seen, we also made sure to include try...catch statements.
+As can be seen, we also made sure to include try...catch statements.
 If the Try block throws an exception then the code in the Catch block will be executed.
 We saw no need to have a Finally block as the function was simple.
 Lastly, we included the reload function so that if the user didn’t like that particular quote or hobby or wanted to see more they could just keep pressing the button.

 ## Styling:

-> As mentioned previously, we included Bulma for the styling of the project (where it made sense) in order to learn more about it and better understand it.
+As mentioned previously, we included Bulma for the styling of the project (where it made sense) in order to learn more about it and better understand it.
 We found that it was fantastic as a way of styling and was very user friendly but was slightly limiting.
 Due to the strict time frame of the project, we kept the design fairly minimalistic and clean.

 ## Wins: